unkokaeru/digital-garden/content/random thoughts.md

 You learn to love yourself by loving others - symbiotic relationship

-Obsidian is like functional programming but with notes

 Justice will triumph - because the winners will become justice